methran1304/methran-gunasekaran/public/about.md

 - Preparing for the [UKIEPC](https://ukiepc.info/) Programming Contest 2025 with my university team
 - Implementing blogging functionality in this web application
 - Fixing minor bugs and refining user experience on the **Verbatim** platform
 - Developing a CLI-based **Regex Engine** to deepen my understanding of state machines

 ### Beyond the Code

 Outside of programming, I try to stay grounded and balanced through the things I love.
-You’ll often find me laughing, staying positive, and spending quality time with my family and friends.
+You’ll often find me laughing and spending quality time with my family and friends.

-I’m a huge admirer of **astronomy** — I can talk about the universe, space, and the cosmos endlessly.
+I’m a huge admirer of **astronomy**!
+I can talk about the universe, space, and the cosmos endlessly.
 The scale and mystery of it all constantly remind me how much there is to learn.

 I also enjoy playing **video games**, which often inspire my creativity and problem-solving mindset.